"I have no job, no money, no prospects," wrote Henry Miller in his autobiographical novel, Tropic of Cancer. "I am the happiest man in the world."

 Though chronically short on funds, like so many "starving artists" of that age, Miller didn't have to endure glares or taunts from the employed.
 Or, if he encountered hostility from the better-off, he was free to ignore and scoff at any critical remarks.
 Thus, Miller and his compatriots were able to lead exciting and rewarding lives, in spite of economic poverty.
 Could this be true today?

 That's the key: personal satisfaction.
 How many of us are content, even when dispensing huge sums to keep our daily lives going?
-Rather than enjoying what we have, even if minimal in quantity, most of us devote our days to wanting more, to coveting what friends and neighbors have, to salivating over the consumer goods proffered in TV commercials and on billboards.
+Rather than enjoying what we have, even if minimal in quantity and questionable in quality, most of us devote our days to wanting more, to coveting what friends and neighbors have, to salivating over the consumer goods proffered in TV commercials, onlinw ads, and even on billboards.

-Folks with families invariably respond that they can't deprive their children.
+Folks with families almost invariably respond that they couldn't risk depriving their children.
 Fair enough.
 No one wants to see youngsters go hungry or lead stingy lives.
 Still, we all know that plenty of those products that kids - and their accommodating parents - consider absolutely essential to life are little more than doodads and temporarily-attractive toys, whose ever-so-vital importance soon will fade away.

 Learning to hold back on a purchase that isn't really compelling is the first step toward getting one's priorities in order.
 Doing without that particular product makes it easier to skip the next one that comes along.
 And the next.

-I'm often reminded of a lawyer I met 30 years ago.
+I'm often reminded of a lawyer I met decades ago.
 We'd answered an ad offering a $10 consultation about drawing up a will.
 Because my wife and I would soon be disposing of all our worldly goods and heading for Mexico for an extended stay, a will seemed prudent.

 How could that be?
 Simple.
 Like most folks, he hadn't prioritized his life.